serverlessworkflow/sdk-java/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about the Serverless Workflow Specification
+about: Ask a question about the Serverless Workflow Java SDK
 labels: kind/question

 ---